mpflynnx/stm32-development/docs/openocd.md

 add-auto-load-safe-path </add/path/to/project/.gdbinit>
 ```

-Subsititue the project path with the actual path to projects `.gdbinit` file.
+Substitute the project path with the actual path to projects `.gdbinit` file.

 If you have several projects in different directories you can add a line for each of them.
 When you start `gdb-multiarch` while in a directory, if the master gdbinit file `~/.config/gdb/gdbinit` allows it, gdb will load and process a second .gdbinit file which is in the current working directory.
 Doing this you can have specific instructions on a per project basis.